-Cockroaches are one of the oldest and toughest (think $3 steak!) pests our Service Technicians come across.
+Cockroaches are one of the oldest and toughest (think $3 steak!) pests our specialists come across.
 The most common variety is the German cockroach but residential and commercial customers may also encounter the American and Oriental cockroach.
 They sound so worldly but they are far from it!

 Diagnosing to determine if a person with persistent asthma is allergic to cockroaches can only be made by a skin test.
 A doctor will scratch or prick the skin with cockroach extract and if redness, an itchy rash or swelling appear then it is likely the person is allergic to cockroaches.

 If someone in your family does have asthma or an allergy, studies are finding that treatment should begin in the home rather than the hospital.
 NPR recently reported on a program called the Community Asthma Initiative that the Children’s Hospital in Boston recently began to work with patients in their homes to eliminate or reduce their exposure to triggers at home.
 In the 7 years the Initiative has been active, ER visits have been reduced by 56% and hospitalizations from asthma have dropped a whopping 80%.